SarahDal/sarahdal.github.io/about.md

 layout: single
 ---

-I'm a coastal ecologist specialising in seabirds (particularly large gulls, like Herring and Lesser Black-backed gulls) with an interest in tech, small board computers, coding, drones, and GIS.
+I'm a coastal ecologist specialising in seabirds (particularly large gulls, like Herring and Lesser Black-backed gulls) with an interest in tech, small board computers, coding, drones, GIS, hiking, and genealogy.
 I've had an online presence since the 1990s, and now I've been enjoying opting out of centralised social media and getting back into rolling my own webpage. or at least trying to.

 You can find me on mastodon at [@sarahdalgulls@ecoevo.social](https://ecoevo.social/@sarahdalgulls/), [Instagram](https://instagram.com/zooplanktonbears), and [Linkedin](https://www.linkedin.com/in/sarah-dalrymple-4a826819/)